FRANCIS: Fast Reaction Algorithms for Network Coordination In Switches: Use cases

+\textbf{Main objectives}.
+As suggested by Sundial~\cite{Sundial}, to achieve fault-tolerant clock synchronization, we aim to minimize the peak $\epsilon$ in case of failures, and keep $\epsilon$ consistently small during normal times (without failures).
+We therefore think of $\epsilon$ in two phases: the peak $\epsilon$ obtained during event reaction, and $\epsilon$ after the distributed optimization.
+During fast recovery, we aim to construct a clock synchronization tree as quickly as possible to prevent large peak $\epsilon$.
+We then further reduce $\epsilon$ by optimizing the depth of the synchronization tree in the distributed optimization phase.

+\textit{Algorithm design.} We now describe our proposed algorithms, following the key ideas summarized in Table~\ref{tbl:frameworkPhases}.

+{\bf (1) The detection phase}.
+We adopt Sundial's~\cite{Sundial} passive detection protocol where we listen to synchronization messages and detect a failure on timeout.
+The original protocol, however, does not find which specific devices have failed, but only concludes that some upstream links or switches have failed.
+To determine the specific failed devices, we propose a simple ping-on-timeout technique, as discussed in Appendix~\ref{appendix:impl-details}.

+{\bf (2) The fast recovery phase}.
+Upon detecting a failure, we restore connectivity by constructing a fast recovery spanning tree using asynchronous flooding.
+This spanning tree can then deliver synchronization messages until we complete the distributed optimization phase.
+The algorithm can be easily implemented leveraging \langname's \texttt{Asynchronous global flooding} algorithmic primitive (Table~\ref{tbl:primitive-calls}).
+This primitive also initializes the synchronizer for running synchronous algorithms in the next phase.
+Concurrent failures are handled according to the approach specified in Section~\ref{subsec: overview}.

+{\bf (3) The distributed optimization phase}.
+In the fast recovery phase, we also randomly sample several roots and broadcast them via \texttt{Asynchronous global flooding} to every switch.
+Then we run the BFS-based \texttt{shortest path tree} algorithmic primitive (Table~\ref{tbl:primitive-calls}) to construct the shortest path spanning tree for each root.
+We then run the \texttt{Bottom-up tree aggregation} primitive to calculate the depth for each subtree.
+Following this, we move the root to the tree's center.
+Finally, we pick the tree with minimal tree depth via leader election as our final synchronization tree, leveraging the \texttt{Conditional broadcast and aggregation} primitive.
+We give the pseudo code as Algorithm~\ref{alg:pseudocode-clock-sync} in Appendix~\ref{app: pseudocode}.

-The distributed BFS algorithm always returns an optimal-depth tree for a given root.
-In practice, depending on the network topology and configuration, one may choose the number of candidate roots to sample.
-However, we observe from our experiments (Section~\ref{sec:eval}) that sampling only a few candidate roots often suffices for finding the (near-)optimal depth spanning tree with high probability in data center topologies.
-We note that one can compute the provably shallowest spanning tree by running a BFS from all nodes.
-However, as this would create an excessive network overhead or take a long time, we opt to sample just a few roots.
+The shortest path tree algorithm only returns an optimal-depth spanning tree for a given root.
+In practice, one may choose which and how many roots to use.
+We observe from our experiments (Appendix~\ref{appendix:flex-reliable-exps}) that sampling a few candidate roots often suffices for finding an optimal-depth tree with $>99\%$ probability in data center topologies.
+We note that running shortest path tree on all nodes creates excessive network overhead and takes significant time.
+Optionally, after the distributed optimization, the controller could compute an optimal depth synchronization tree and inform the switches.

-{\bf (4) Returning to normal state}.
-Finally after the distributed optimization phase, the controllers take over the recovery task.
-It computes the optimal depth spanning tree as the final synchronization spanning tree and offload the configurations to switches.
-All the temporary states in the SRAM memory will also be cleared.